 Summary of Other Relevant Information

 ICANN has had a Board Risk Committee for a number of years.
 ICANN staff has conducted enterprise risk assessments in 2009 and 2011 and is undergoing a reassessment at the time of this writing.

+Staff has indicated to the DNS RMF that the work of the DSSA will be incorporated into the implementation of the Risk Management Framework and not lost.
+Staff views the DSSA work as having been valuable and believes it has helped jump-start the review of DNS risk areas.

 ATRT2 Analysis of Recommendation Implementation